hpc2n/intro-linux/docs/linux.md

 ## Open Source

+Wikipedia defines Open Source as:

+Source code that is made freely available for possible modification and redistribution.
+Products include permission to use the source code, design documents, or content of the product.
+The open-source model is a decentralized software development model that encourages open collaboration.
+A main principle of open-source software development is peer production, with products such as source code, blueprints, and documentation freely available to the public.
+The open-source movement in software began as a response to the limitations of proprietary code.

-Open Source is the freely available software allowing users to view, modify, and distribute its source code.
-Linux is an open-source operating system, which means its source code is accessible to the public, fostering collaboration, transparency, and community-driven development.
-Open-source software encourages innovation, flexibility, and customization, and it has played a significant role in the growth and popularity of Linux.
+Open source has played a significant role in the growth and popularity of Linux.

 ## Process